TheLegend1019/C-Programming-101s/README.md

-# C++-Programming-101s
+C++ Programming 101s
 A–Z Beginner-Friendly C++ Programming Guide
 Goal: Teach you C++ from scratch in a simple, practical way — using clear explanations and small examples.
 You can use this as a GitHub README or as your personal notes.
-💡 Note: In this guide we’ll often write using namespace std;
-so we can use cout, cin, string, vector without std::.
+💡 In this guide we’ll often write using namespace std; so we can use cout, cin, string, vector without std::.
 Table of Contents
 A. About C++ & What You Need
 B. Basic Structure of a C++ Program